+The Enterprise Agreement and supporting policies and guidelines provide a contemporary and flexible employment framework which enables the Office to attract, recruit and retain high performing employees.
 The Workforce Plan has direct links to the Diversity and Inclusion Strategy.
 Key workforce data on the diversity profile of our workforce is reported within the Plan and reviewed and updated quarterly.